hjs-spec/api/CONTRIBUTING.md

 ## Thank You!

-Your contributions help make HJS better for everyone.
+Your contributions help make JEP better for everyone.
 We appreciate your time and effort!

 ---

-**© 2026 Human Judgment Systems Foundation Ltd.**
+**© 2026 HJS Foundation Ltd.**